microsoft/TemplateStudio/docs/navigation-advanced.md

 }
 ```

-## NavigationArgs
+### 2. Add NavigationArgs.cs
-NavigationArgs containes navigation arguments and the framekey the navigation took place on.
+NavigationArgs contains navigation arguments and the framekey the navigation took place on.

-You need to add this additional class.
+You need to add this class.

 ```csharp
 public class NavigationArgs : EventArgs